Delft University of Technology: Research

-TU Delft researchers developed many new technologies used today, including Glare, a Fibre Metal Laminate used in Airbus A380 skin and Vision in Product Design design method.
+TU Delft researchers developed many new technologies used today, including GLARE, a fibre metal laminate used in Airbus A380 skin and Vision in Product Design design method.
 Cees Dekker's lab at TU Delft demonstrated in 1998 the first transistor made out of single nanotube molecule.
-Delta Works plan was, in part, a child of TU Delft graduates, including Johan Ringers and Victor de Blocq van Kuffeler.
-TU Delft was a precursor of Open design concept.
+The Delta Works plan was, in part, a child of TU Delft graduates, including Johan Ringers and Victor de Blocq van Kuffeler.
+TU Delft was a precursor of the Open design concept.

 In architecture, TU Delft is famous for Traditionalist School in Dutch architecture.
 TU Delft was a home to many prominent microbiologists including Martinus Beijerinck, who in 1898 discovered viruses while working at TU Delft, and Albert Kluyver, father of comparative microbiology, which resulted in the creation of so-called Delft School of Microbiology.

 Some recent projects being developed at the university include: